Materials-Consortia/OPTIMADE/optimade.rst

   Compatibility notes:

+  * The subset is intended to be compatible with, but even further restricted than, the subset recommended in the JSON Schema standard, see `JSON Schema: A Media Type for Describing JSON Documents 2020-12, section 6.4 <https://json-schema.org/draft/2020-12/json-schema-core#section-6.4>`__.
+    The compatibility with the JSON Schema standard is expressed here as "intended" since there is some room for interpretation of the precise features included in the recommendation given in that standard.

-  The definition tolerates (with undefined behavior) regexes that use tokens and features beyond the defined subset.
+  * The definition tolerates (with undefined behavior) regexes that use tokens and features beyond the defined subset.
     Hence, a regex can be directly handed over to a backend implementation compatible with the subset without needing validation or translation.

-  Additional consideration of how the ``.`` character operates in relation to line breaks may be required for multiline text.
+  * Additional consideration of how the ``.`` character operates in relation to line breaks may be required for multiline text.
     If the regex is applied to strings containing only the LINE FEED (U+000A) character and none of the other Unicode line break characters, most regex backend implementations are compatible with the defined behavior.
     If the regex is applied to string data containing arbitrary combinations of Unicode line break characters and the right behavior cannot be achieved via environmental settings and regex options, implementations can consider a translation step where other line break characters are translated into LINE FEED in the text operated on.

-  Compatibility with different regex implementations may change depending on the environment, implementation programming language versions, and options and has to be verified by implementations.
+  * Compatibility with different regex implementations may change depending on the environment, implementation programming language versions, and options and has to be verified by implementations.
     However, as a general guide, we have used third-party sources, e.g., the `Regular Expression Engine Comparison Chart <https://gist.github.com/CMCDragonkai/6c933f4a7d713ef712145c5eb94a1816>`__ to collect the following information for compatibility when operating on text using LINE FEED as the line break character:

-  * `ECMAScript (also known as javascript) <https://262.ecma-international.org/>`__ and version 1 and 2 of `PCRE <https://www.pcre.org/>`__ are meant to be compatible by design.
+      * `ECMAScript (also known as javascript) <https://262.ecma-international.org/>`__ and version 1 and 2 of `PCRE <https://www.pcre.org/>`__ are meant to be compatible by design when used with appropriate options.

       * The following regex formats appear generally compatible when operating in Unicode mode: `Perl <https://perldoc.perl.org/perlre>`__, `Python <https://docs.python.org/3/library/re.html>`__, `Ruby <https://ruby-doc.org/3.2.2/Regexp.html>`__, `Rust <https://docs.rs/regex/latest/regex/>`__, `Java <https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html>`__, `.NET <https://learn.microsoft.com/en-us/dotnet/standard/base-types/details-of-regular-expression-behavior>`__, `MySQL 8 <https://dev.mysql.com/doc/refman/8.0/en/regexp.html>`__, `MongoDB <https://www.mongodb.com/docs/manual/reference/operator/query/regex/>`__, `Oracle <https://docs.oracle.com/cd/B13789_01/appdev.101/b10795/adfns_re.htm>`__, `IBM Db2 <https://www.ibm.com/docs/en/db2/11.5?topic=reference-regular-expressions>`__, `Elasticsearch <https://www.elastic.co/guide/en/elasticsearch/reference/current/regexp-syntax.html>`__, `DuckDB <https://duckdb.org/docs/sql/functions/patternmatching.html#regular-expressions>`__ (which uses the `re2 <https://github.com/google/re2/wiki/Syntax>`__ library).
       * SQLite supports regexes via libraries and thus can use a compatible format (e.g., PCRE2).
       * XML Schema appears to use a compatible regex format, except it is implicitly anchored: i.e., the beginning-of-input ``^`` and end-of-input ``$`` anchors must be removed, and missing anchors replaced by ``.*``.
       * POSIX Extended regexes (and their extended GNU implementations) are incompatible because ``\`` is not a special character in character classes.
         POSIX Basic regexes also have further differences, e.g., the meaning of some escaped syntax characters is reversed.